akabekobeko/npm-svg2png/README.md

 ### `svg2png(options: SVG2PNGOptions): Promise<string[]>`

-Create the PNG file from the SVG file.
+Create the PNG file from the SVG file. `executablePath` and `fetcher` are optional, but one must be specified.

 - **options**: `SVG2PNGOptions` Options.
   - **input**: `String` Path of the input SVG file.